Support

 Create and add beautifully crafted Alt-text descriptions in multiple languages to your images

 We can’t rely on images to convey important information in our web pages, products, and designs.
-Ensuring that every image comes with alt text allows people dependent on assistive technologies, like screen readers and voice-over, to navigate the software and have a better digital experience.
+Ensuring that every image comes with alt-text allows people dependent on assistive technologies, like screen readers and voice-over, to navigate the software and have a better digital experience.

 Stark’s Alt-Text Annotations tool automatically checks your designs for alt text and suggests changes based on common mistakes, such as redundant information or emoji usage.